sjang1594/self-study/README.md

 # Self-Study
-This is self studying repository!
-I am trying to record what I learned and what I'm interested in.
+This is a self-study repository!
+I am recording what I learned and what I'm interested in.

 ## Languages :
 <img align="left" alt="Python" width="30px" src="https://img.icons8.com/color/48/000000/python.png" />